holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a)** You are acting in good faith to serve the Purpose or express the Accountabilities of some Role within the Organization, or of the overall Organization itself.
 - **(b)** You reasonably believe your action would resolve or prevent more Tension for the Organization than it would likely create.
 - **(c)** Your action would not cause, commit to, or allow spending or otherwise disposing of the Organization’s resources or other assets, beyond what you’re already authorized to spend.
-- **(d)** If your action would violate any Domains or Policies, you reasonably believe that you can’t delay the action long enough to request any permissions normally required, or to propose a Governance change to allow your action, without losing much of its potential value.
+- **(d)** If your action would violate any Domains or Policies, you reasonably believe that you cannot delay the action long enough to request any permissions normally required, or to propose a Governance change to allow your action, without losing much of its potential value.

 #### 4.3.2 Communication & Restoration